 The vast majority of peripherals are PXI rather than PXI Express.

-Some PCs also seem to have BIOS issues associated with the enumeration of long chains of Bus connections, for that reason, the PXIe chassis vendor may strongly recommend the use of tested embedded or remote controllers and provide a list of these models.
-It is not safe to assume that because one controller model appears from a particular manufacturer, then all controllers from that manufacturer work, this is certainly not the case.
-The issue appears to be driven by the fact that PC's generally do not expect large numbers of PCIe bus numbers, and supporting large bus numbers conflicts with user desire for fast boot times.
+Some PCs also seem to have BIOS issues associated with the enumeration of long chains of Bus connections; for that reason, the PXIe chassis vendor may strongly recommend the use of tested embedded or remote controllers and provide a list of these models.
+It is not safe to assume that because one controller model appears from a particular manufacturer, then all controllers from that manufacturer work; this is certainly not the case.
+The issue appears to be driven by the fact that PCs generally do not expect large numbers of PCIe bus numbers, and supporting large bus numbers conflicts with user desire for fast boot times.

 - Use PXI Express if you need the backplane speed advantage, for example, to support frequent large file transfers or continuous high-speed data streams such as video.
-If your application is mainly switching avoid using PXI Express, you are unlikely to fill the PXI Express slots, and switching products do not benefit from the higher backplane speeds of PXIe.
+If your application is mainly switching, avoid using PXI Express, you are unlikely to fill the PXI Express slots, and switching products do not benefit from the higher backplane speeds of PXIe.
 Relay speeds do not change by having a high-speed backplane.

 Pickering's PXI & PXIe Statement of Intent

-Pickering has a continuous R&D program, introducing many new and innovative PXI products each year (over 1,000 PXI products).
-Most recent designs are now being released simultaneously in both PXI and PXIe formats.
+Pickering has a continuous R&D program, introducing many new and innovative PXI products yearly (over 1,000 PXI products).
+Most recent designs are being released simultaneously in both PXI and PXIe formats.
 Because the software and hardware functionality between PXI and PXIe versions are identical, we have already ported several hundred of our current PXI modules to also be available in PXIe, and we will continue to work our way thru our extensive PXI module range to add identical functionality PXIe versions.

-PXI will continue to be an important platform for products that do not require the bandwidth that PXIe offers, both now and well into the future.
+PXI will continue to be an essential platform for products that do not require the bandwidth that PXIe offers, both now and well into the future.
 Pickering will stay committed to both formats with our typical 15 to 20-year product support.
 If there is a specific Pickering PXI product that you need to be available in PXIe, please contact your local Pickering sales office for further assistance.